diogosimao/your-rights/README.md

 ## Running the tests

-To run the unittests for this system.

-From `your-rights` directory with `pipenv --three` and `pipenv shell` previously executed, run:
+From `your-rights` directory with `pipenv --three` and `pipenv shell` previously executed:

+    $ pip install -r requirements.txt

+### Unittests

+To run the unittests for this system locally:

     $ python manage.py test

 In case you want to see code coverage the `htmlcov` folder (which contains html output from `coverage` package) will be created after running:

+    $ . ./bin/run-tests.sh

+### Functional tests

+Do you have `geckodrive` install for `Firefox`?
+If not see [jq](https://github.com/stedolan/jq/wiki/Installation).

+After than install it with:

-    $ . ./bin/run_tests.sh
+    $ . ./bin/geckodrive-install.sh

+and

+    $ python tests/functional/tests.py

 ## Built With